 - Illness, including HIV/AIDS

-If you practice any kind of discrimination while staffing your Guatemala business, you can be punished with a prison term of one to three years and a fine of 500 to 3,000 GTQ.
-There are greater penalties if the discrimination is based on language, culture, or ethnicity.
+If you practice any kind of discrimination while staffing your Guatemala business, you can be punished with a prison term and a fine, with more severe penalties if the discrimination is based on language, culture, or ethnicity.

 How to Hire Employees in Guatemala

 Guatemala’s employment compliance laws require you hire employees with either a fixed- or indefinite-term employment contract.
 These contracts must be in writing, and you’ll need to produce three copies of each.
 Your employee will keep a copy, you’ll retain another, and the third will go to the Directorate General of Labor within 15 days of hiring the employee.

 We recommend writing the employment contract in your employee’s local language.
 By law, every contract should include important hiring terms such as workplace, duties, schedule, compensation, benefits, entitlement and termination terms, and related factors.
 All salary and compensation amounts should be in quetzales instead of another currency.